alexwlchan/alexwlchan.net/src/notes/2024/2024-03-23-youtube-dl-options.md

 ---
-layout: til
+layout: note
 date: 2024-03-23 07:03:19 +00:00
 title: My config for running youtube-dl
 summary: The flags and arguments I find useful when I’m using youtube-dl.
-tags:
+topics:
-  - yt-dlp
+  - Preserving social media
-old_syntax_highlighting: true
+  - Images and videos
 ---

 youtube-dl has a lot of options, and I only use a small subset of them.